Joe Biden sexual misconduct allegation: Female staffers supporting Biden

 On May 15, 2020, the PBS NewsHour published an article summarizing their interviews with 74 former Biden staffers.
 Many of the staffers did not believe Reade's allegations.
-Over 20 of the interviewees worked there at the same time as Reade; many of them did not remember her.
+Over 20 interviewees worked there at the same time as Reade; many did not remember her.
 The authors of the article, Daniel Bush and Lisa Desjardins, concluded from the interviews that "Biden was known as a demanding but fair and family-oriented boss, devoted to his home life in Delaware and committed to gender equality in his office", and that he was not one of the "creepy" male senators that female staffers told each other to avoid.

+Contradictions

-Some details of Reade's recollections of her time in Biden's office were corroborated (including Biden's gym route, being told to dress more modestly), and some were contradicted.
+Some details of Reade's recollections of her time in Biden's office were corroborated (including Biden's gym route and being told to dress more modestly), and some were contradicted.
 None of the staffers had heard about any sexual misconduct by Biden.
-Some staffers doubted that Biden could have assaulted Reade as described without being seen, because the area was typically crowded with people and lacked any out-of-view private areas or alcoves that could match Reade's recollection.
+Some staffers doubted that Biden could have assaulted Reade as described without being seen because the area was typically crowded with people and lacked any out-of-view private areas or alcoves that could match Reade's recollection.
 Certain staffers ruled out her claim of being asked to serve drinks at a fundraiser.
 Over 50 staffers said that they did not remember attending campaign fundraisers for Biden; some recounted that there was a policy banning staffers from campaigning.

 One staffer, Ben Savage, who said he worked directly beside Reade, told PBS and CNN that Reade was overwhelmed by the workload and that he reported her to deputy chief of staff Dennis Toner for mishandling constituent mail, resulting in her tasks being diminished, and her job was eventually terminated for not performing well enough.
-Savage additionally told CNN that Reade instead believed that she lost her job due to "being discriminated against for her health issue" (though Savage declined to reveal what the health issue was).
+Savage additionally told CNN that Reade instead believed that she lost her job due to "being discriminated against for her health issue".